In order to run efficiently and effectively, you need the best tools for small business.

 • Asana - Free Task Management Solution (more powerful plans starting at $9.99/mo.)

-If you're a mac/iOS user like me, you have a powerful task management system freely integrated in all of your devices.
+If you're a mac/iOS user like me, you have a powerful task management system freely integrated with all of your devices.
 Apple Notes is a great program for recording meetings in and keeping notes handy and it automatically syncs between all of your devices.
 For me, it's the perfect companion to Email and Asana task management.

 If you're not an Apple user or prefer a program with a bit more power, Evernote is another great, free alternative.
 It does everything Apple notes does but with a more robust underbelly.
-I prefer the simplicity of Apple notes (and it's already built in) but Evernote is a great program as well.
+I prefer the simplicity of Apple notes (and it's already built-in) but Evernote is a great program as well.

 • Apple Notes - Free Syncing Note Program for Mac